 During his long and distinguished career as a law enforcement officer, Vernon White held positions with a number of services across Canada.
-After serving in the ranks of the Royal Canadian Mounted Police for 24 years.

-While not an Indigenous Senator himself, Dr. White supported improved relations between police services and Indigenous communities, including greater cultural training and community-based policing models.
+White supported improved relations between police services and Indigenous communities, including greater cultural training and community-based policing models.

 BrightBuild Technology